ben-ronda/Zendesk_New_Ticket_Alert/README.md

 Next, clone this repository to your machine: `$ git clone https://github.com/ben-ronda/Zendesk_New_Ticket_Alert.git`

-Once you have done that you will need to `cd` in to the base level of the directory and create a file called `auth.py`
+Once you have done that you will need to `cd` in to the top level of the project directory and create a file called `auth.py`

 `$ touch auth.py`